ConsciousCode/espresso/ideas.md

 One big issue with our current system is that the single `is` operator gives no way to distinguish types and values.
 Ordinarily we've been considering this a good thing, as it allows arbitrary flexibility and metaprogrammability with our type system, but when annotating higher order function signatures that take and return types there's no clear way to distinguish that what is being passed to the function is a type and not an instance of that type.
 This is sort of an inverse of the problem we determined earlier that a function annotated with a type should technically accept that type object and its subtypes even though none of the operations on them would make sense.
 I think this was handwaved because the `as` operator which is called on all parameters by the caller would panic, eg `Dog as Animal` doesn't make sense since `as` can only really operate on instances.

 The way Python handles this in the typing module is by having a `Type` type which escapes the instance semantics.
 We could easily do this as `type[T]`.
 However, Python does not have our inverse problem because it uses the isinsance as the primary function for type checking, whereas our `is` encompasses the functionality of both `isinstance` and `issubclass`.
-We could possibly rectify this with a similar solution, an `instance` type template which forces `isinstance` semantics added implicitly for argument type checking, with the following semantics: = true
+We could possibly rectify this with a similar solution, an `instance` type template which forces `isinstance` semantics added implicitly for argument type checking, with the following semantics:

 `T is instance[type[U]] = type[T] is type[U]` - I briefly considered `instance[type[T]] = T`, and thus `T is instance[type[U]] = T is U`, but the problem here is that if `T` is an instance this could pass.
 What about the inverse, `type[instance[T]]`?
 Well, `T is type[instance[U]] = T is U` or `instance[T] is instance[U]`?
 Let's use a concrete type, `false is type[instance[bool]] = false is bool` or `instance[false] is instance[bool]`?
 Or conversely, `bool is type[instance[bool]] = bool is bool` or `instance[bool] is instance[bool]`?